Michael A. Taylor Player Props: Twins vs. Royals

-The Minnesota Twins, including Michael A. Taylor (.310 slugging percentage in past 10 games, including zero home run), battle starter Zack Greinke and the Kansas City Royals at Target Field, Thursday at 7:40 PM ET.
+On Friday, Michael A. Taylor (.310 slugging percentage in past 10 games, with zero homers) and the Minnesota Twins face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Yankees.
+In his last game, he went 1-for-3 with an RBI against the Royals.

 Michael A. Taylor Game Info & Props vs. the Royals